 By Kath Perreault

-To start your house sitting adventure or to find your house and pet sitting solution register now with HouseSitMatch.
+To start your your journey as house sitting travellers, or to find your house and pet sitting solution register now and housesitting use this link on HouseSitMatch.

 Being a house sitter presents you the chance to explore new places and live in fabulous homes.
 And sometimes you may even end up getting paid for it.
 You’ll need to have a genuine passion for caring for pets and housekeeping.